Holographic Lifshitz fluids in 1+1 dimensions: The bulk solution

-Interestingly in our analysis we observe that unlike the case for the usual higher derivative theories in $ AdS $ \cite{Buchel 3}, the equations of motion corresponding to the hydrodynamic (spin $ 0 $) fluctuations turn out to be fourth order linear differential equations which thereby invite a completely different as well as challenging platform to compute the hydrodynamic transports for the non relativistic $ z=3 $ plasma at strong coupling.
+The horizon is located at $r=r_{h}= M l\,.$ For convenience, we set $l=1$ in the subsequent calculations.
+In our analysis the equations of motion corresponding to the hydrodynamic (spin $ 0 $) fluctuations turn out to be fourth order linear differential equations which thereby invite a completely different as well as challenging platform to compute the hydrodynamic transports for the non relativistic $ z=3 $ plasma at strong coupling.